AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 > :warning: Before you start here, make sure you understand [Initialize confidential client applications](./initialize-confidential-client-application.md).

 You can build confidential client applications with MSAL Node (web apps, daemon apps etc).
 A **client credential** is mandatory for confidential clients.
-Client credential can be a:
+Client credential can be:

+* `managed identity`: this is a certificatless scenario, where trust is established via the Azure infrastructure.
+No secret / certificate management is required.
+See https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/
 * `clientSecret`: a secret string generated during the app registration, or updated post registration for an existing application.
+This is not recommended for production.
 * `clientCertificate`: a certificate set during the app registration, or updated post registration for an existing application.
 The certificate needs to have the private key, because it will be used for signing [an assertion](https://learn.microsoft.com/azure/active-directory/develop/certificate-credentials) that MSAL generates.
 * `clientAssertion`: instead of letting MSAL create an [assertion](https://learn.microsoft.com/azure/active-directory/develop/certificate-credentials), the app developer takes control.
 Useful for adding extra claims to the assertion or for using KeyVault for signing, instead of a local certificate.

 Note: 1p apps may be required to also use `x5c`.
 This is the *X.509* certificate chain used in [subject name/issuer auth scenarios](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/sni.md).

-## Using certificates
+## Using certificates securely

+Certificates should be stored and deployed safely.
+Consider using Azure KeyVault for certificate storage and rotation.
+Passwords should never be hardcoded in source code.
+Please see https://learn.microsoft.com/azure/active-directory/develop/security-best-practices-for-app-registration#certificates-and-secrets for more information

 This section covers creating a self-signed certificate and initializing a confidential client.
 For an implementation, see the code sample: [auth-code-with-certs](../../../samples/msal-node-samples/auth-code-with-certs)